lidofinance/dc4bc/HowTo.md

 ### Downloading

 Check out project releases tab in github and get the distribuition binaries for your system.
-Also clone the repository anyway, because you'll need the certificate file for kafka and qr reading html file that are not part of the releases files.
+Also clone the repository anyway, because you'll need the certificate file for kafka that is not a part of the releases files.

 #### Setting up hot and airapped nodes